bramvandijk88/xenoseq/README.md

 	--l/--force_relink		Link unique sequences to reference samples, even when this step is already performed."
         -t/--trace                      After detecting xenotypic contigs, trace them across all samples.
-        -o/--output <STRING>            Output directory to put all the data -j/--jobs			Number of jobs to run in parallel (assembly and trimming only) -c/--cores <INT>                Number of threads to use in multthreaded parts of the pipeline
+        -o/--output <STRING>            Output directory to put all the data -j/--jobs			Number of jobs to run in parallel (jobs will be passed to GNU parallel) -c/--cores <INT>                Number of threads to use in multthreaded parts of the pipeline

 ```

-If you want to modify any of the options (e.g. filtering thresholds, quality trimming),
+If you want to modify any more options (e.g. filtering thresholds, quality trimming),
 you can modify the relevant subroutines of xenoseq given in xenoseq_bin/functions.sh.
-Generally, changing these options is not required.

 ```

 xenoseq -h

 Xenoseq was tested on MAC Monterey 12.5.1 and Ubuntu 20.04.3 (also available on as Windows subsystem)